-Students with chronic absenteeism and excessive disciplinary problems may be placed on social suspension list.
-The social suspension list is used to determine whether a student is eligible to attend and participate in all extracurricular events including field trips, the Homecoming dance and Prom.
-All absences not documented by a doctor's note, appointment site note, and/or nurse's note will count towards the social suspension list.
+Students with chronic absenteeism, excessive tardies (20 or more) and excessive disciplinary problems may be placed on the social suspension list.
+The social suspension list is used to determine whether a student is eligible to attend and participate in all extracurricular events including field trips, the Homecoming Dance, and Prom.
+All absences not documented by a doctor's note, appointment site note, nurse's note, and/or parent call-in will count towards the social suspension list.
 All days spent in OSS count towards the social suspension list.
 Field trips and athletic events do not count towards the social suspension list.
-Once a student has accumulated 9 or more days, students will be placed on the social suspension list for the remainder of the semester.
+Once a student has accumulated 9 or more UNEXCUSED days, students will be placed on the social suspension list for the remainder of the semester.
 The social suspension list does not carry over from semester to semester.
-Excused absences not cleared by a doctor's note or site note will still count towards the social suspension list.
-Students have 5 days from the date of absence to turn in the doctor's note to the office.
+Students have 3 days (per Illinois Truancy Law) from the date of absence to turn in the doctor's note to the office.